cadia-lvl/althingi-asr/README.md

 1) Data normalization, alignment and segmentation.
 2) Training of an ASR
 3) Postprocessing of the ASR output, including punctuation restoration, capitalization and denormalization of numbers and common abbreviations
-4) In kaldi/src/fstbin there are two files, fststringcompile.cc and expand-numbers.cc, that are not in the official Kaldi toolkit.
+4) In tools there is a tar file containing two compiled c++ files, fststringcompile and expand-numbers.
+They are written by Robert Kjaran and are not in the official Kaldi toolkit.
 They are used for the expansion of abbreviations and numbers in the process of text normalization.
+The tar file has to be expanded and the files put into kaldi/src/fstbin before expansion is performed.
+(A command in run.sh search for them there and performs the expansion and move if needed.)

 #### EXTERNAL TOOLS NEEDED

+- [Kaldi](https://kaldi-asr.org/): The whole project is based on code from Kaldi and is run within Kaldi.
 - [OpenGrm Thrax](http://www.opengrm.org/): For number and abbreviation expansion.
 As well as for the postprocessing of the ASR output.
   - Requires [OpenFst 1.6.0](http://www.openfst.org/twiki/bin/view/FST/WebHome) or higher, configured with the ```--enable-grm``` flag (installed when installing Kaldi).
 - [KenLM](https://kheafield.com/code/kenlm/): For language modelling, fast and allows pruning.